On the statistical properties of fluid flows with transitional power-law rheology in heterogeneous porous media: Perturbation expansion for a power-law rheology

-Unfortunately, no analytical form of the last integral could be found.
-It must therefore be computed numerically.
-Note that this integral has the property $n^2 I_3(n) = I_3(1/n)$.
-Table \ref{tab:Gamma_n} gives the value of $\Theta(n)$ for the indexes $n$ used in this manuscript.
-The most important correlation term is the standard deviation of the velocity field, Eq. \eqref{eq:I1}, which will be used later:
+It is important to note here that these results are independent of the correlation length $\lambda$ and the shape of the correlation function.
+This is due to the fact that the correlation function is istropic, so that the integrals eqs. (\ref{eq:I1}-\ref{eq:I3} can be split into a function depending only on $\norm{k}$ multiplied by another depending only on the angular coordinate $\theta$\footnote{The integral over $|k|$ is equal to $\sigma_g^2/(2\pi)$.}.

+The first correlation term, Eq. (\ref{eq:I1}), is the standard deviation of the velocity field which quantifies the heterogeneity of the velocity field:

-These expressions can be used in eq. \eqref{eq:mean_G_vs_correlation} to determine the mean pressure gradient $G$ by imposing the mean flow rate $U$:
+These expressions can be used in eq. (\ref{eq:mean_G_vs_correlation}) to determine the mean pressure gradient $G$ by imposing the mean flow rate $U$:

-A similar procedure could be made to express the mean flow rate $U$ as function of the imposed gradient of pressure $G$.
+A similar procedure could be used to express the mean flow rate $U$ as function of the imposed gradient of pressure $G$.
 The full calculation is left to the reader.
-The basic idea is to write the constitutive equation in the form\footnote{Another main difference is that in the first order expansion the divergent has to be taken instead of the curl, to eliminate the velocity and then relating the fluctuation in pressure as function of the fluctuation in $C$.} $\vec u = - D \norm{\grad P}^{\alpha-1} \grad P$, with $\alpha=1/n$ and $D=C^{- \alpha}$.
-This results to :
+The basic idea is to write the constitutive equation in the form $\vec u = - D \norm{\grad P}^{\alpha-1} \grad P$, with $\alpha=1/n$ and $D=C^{- \alpha}$.
+This results to\footnote{Another main difference is that, in the first order expansion, the divergent has to be taken instead of the curl to eliminate the velocity and then relating the fluctuation in pressure as function of the fluctuation in $C$.}:

-with $D_0 = C_0^{-\alpha} = \visc^{-\alpha} \kappa_0^{\alpha + \gamma (1 - \alpha)} A^{1-\alpha}$.
+with $D_0 = C_0^{-\alpha}$.

-Surprisingly, this expression is very similar to eq. \eqref{eq:mean_G_sigma_f}.
-This similarity orginates from a symmetry property of 2D flow fields where the role of pressure and velocity can be switched.
-More detail will be provided in the next section.
-Eqs. \eqref{eq:siguth} and \eqref{eq:mean_U_sigma_f} indicate that the mean flow rate is independant of the disorder amplitude for Newtonian fluid ($n=\alpha=1$) as demonstrated by \cite{gelhar83}.
-For power fluids, the dependence is significantly more complicated.
+Surprisingly, this expression is very similar to eq. (\ref{eq:mean_G_sigma_f_A}).
+This similarity in fact originates from a symmetry property of 2D flow fields where the role of pressure and velocity can be switched.
+This will be demonstrated and discussed below.

-Fig. \ref{fig:Uth_example} (left) represents the evolution of the average flow rate as a function of $n$ for different $\gamma$ as predicted by eq. \eqref{eq:mean_U_sigma_f} and using $D=G=\sigma_f=1$.
-For any $\gamma$, the average flow rate is decreasing with $n$.
-For shear-thinning fluids, $n<1$, the curve is greater than one, meaning that the average flow increases with the heterogeneity $\sigma_f$.
-In addition, this effect is more pronounced for lower values of $\gamma$.
-For shear thickening fluids, $n>1$, the curve is below one, so the average flow rate decreases with $\sigma_f$.
-This effect is magnified by the higher value of $\gamma$.

-Fig. \ref{fig:Uth_example} shows the width of the velocity distribution.
-For most of the $\gamma$ values, the heterogeneity of the velocity field decreases with $n$.
-Shear-thinning fluids have thus a much more heterogeneous velocity field than the shear thickening one.
-And this effect is more important for the lowest value of $\gamma$.
-Surprisingly, this trend seems to inverse above a certain value $\gamma \gtrsim 0.9$.
-A change in monotony is then observed, with shear thickening fluids being more heterogeneous than shear thinning ones.